wonday/react-native-pdf/README.md

 ### Feature

-* read a PDF from url/local file/asset and can cache it.
+* read a PDF from url, blob, local file or asset and can cache it.
 * display horizontally or vertically
 * drag and zoom
 * double tap for zoom